gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/TiSBenchResults.md

 | IndexOrDV Original | 40.73            | 79.44             | 117.92           | N/A           |
 | IndexOrDV Proposed | 40.83            | 79.56             | 118.04           | N/A           |

+* TiS is far superior in all cases.
+* It's surprising BQ performs so poorly.
+Where is the cost coming from?
+Is it a heap management thing?
+NOCOMMIT?
+* All IndexOrDV approaches appear to be correctly using a postings-approach.
+* The BQ version is worse than the TiS version because the underlying BQ approach is worse than the TiS approach.
+* The TiS version has some significant overhead on top of TiS alone.
+Where is this coming from?
+Do we not have the DV opto?
+NOCOMMIT?

 ### Medium Cardinality PK Filter Terms
 | Approach           | Large Lead Terms | Medium Lead Terms | Small Lead Terms | No Lead Terms |
 |--------------------|------------------|-------------------|------------------|---------------|